fagun18/API-Chacker/README.md

 Note: If you want/ Need any thing to add for more improve please feel  free to comments me with your thoughts

-To Read Full Documentation Read This:
+To Read Full Documentation for Setup & Use:
-1. HTTP Response Status Codes: A Comprehensive Explanation: https://fagun18.medium.com/http-response-status-codes-a-comprehensive-explanation-677cb58e2bb1
-2. How to Automate API Testing with Python: A Comprehensive Tutorial:  https://fagun18.medium.com/how-to-automate-api-testing-with-python-a-comprehensive-tutorial-f9e072d6ff34
+1. How to Automate API Testing with Python: A Comprehensive Tutorial:  https://fagun18.medium.com/how-to-automate-api-testing-with-python-a-comprehensive-tutorial-f9e072d6ff34

+Read for Understand More About API:
+1. API Testing 101: The Key to Ensuring Your APIs are Functionally Sound and Secure: https://medium.com/@fagun18/api-testing-101-the-key-to-ensuring-your-apis-are-functionally-sound-and-secure-2e58bf202d8b
+2. HTTP Response Status Codes: A Comprehensive Explanation: https://fagun18.medium.com/http-response-status-codes-a-comprehensive-explanation-677cb58e2bb1